William Wyndham's gravesite: History

 Although Boyne Island is best remembered for William Trevelyan Wyndham's association with it, initially the selection was taken up by Charles Hedley, a naturalist originating from Yorkshire.
 In 1882 Hedley and J.R.B.
 Dawson took up selection blocks on Boyne Island resumed under the 1868 Crown Lands Act.
 Hedley, enjoying a "liberal allowance" from his father, sampled outback life and tried an oyster lease at Moreton Bay before trying fruit growing at Boyne Island.
 In 1888 an accident to his left arm rendered him unfit for manual work and he went to Brisbane and worked for the Queensland Museum, pursuing a career in natural history, concentrating on Australian fauna.
 Hedley wrote confidently on a range of topics including botany, ethnology, and conchology.
 The culmination of his career was his appointment as Scientific Director of the Great Barrier Reef Committee.

 In 1888 William Trevelyan Wyndham acquired Hedley's selection of 240 acres in the south east corner of the Island near the mouth of the Boyne River.
 Migrating to Australia in 1849 Wyndham first lived with an uncle in the Hunter River area in New South Wales.
-His interest in Indigenous culture led to him to live with tribal Aborigines in New South Wales for seven years.
+His interest in Indigenous culture led to him to live with tribal Aboriginal people in New South Wales for seven years.
 He married, but after the financial failure of his farm and subsequent break-up of his marriage he came to the Fitzroy River area in Queensland in 1875 and lived by fishing and shooting, spending time with a tribe on Keppel Island.
 Wyndham worked industriously to improve and establish a large orchard on the Boyne Island property, naming it "Carnym", reported to be an Aboriginal name meaning "sand".

 Pineapples, grafted orange trees, bananas and rare plants and seeds were imported from Kew Gardens in England.
 Wyndham later sent Boyne Island-grown plants such as lilies, back to Kew.
 The seeds of the mango trees came by boat from India and were given to Wyndham by Hedley.
 Whether the tamarind trees were planted by Hedley or Wyndham is unclear.
 The section of property that fronted the river was known as Plum Tree, presumably after the native Burdekin plums which are plentiful in the nearby scrub.